THIS MIGHT BE WHY YOUR CAT HAS STOPPED USING THE LITTER BOX

-To cut down on the mess, try these cat litter tracking solutions:
+To cut down on the mess, we’ve come up with a few cat litter tracking solutions.

 Clay litter contains silica dust, which often ends up stuck to paws and tracked around your home.
-Switching to a dust free litter can help to prevent this from happening.
+Switching to a dust-free litter or one that boasts dust control can help to prevent this from happening.

 2. Get a litter mat